-Students will be notified via their University e-mail address for packages that require a signature (i.e., FedEx, UPS, express, certified, etc.).
+Students will be notified via their university e-mail address for packages that require a signature (i.e., FedEx, UPS, express, certified, etc.).
 Students must present their OneCard ID to receive these packages.
+We also offer students to receive instant text messaging notifications on their mobile devices.
+Students will be required to sign up for this option.